 3. T-Centralen Station – Stockholm Sweden

 In “T-Centralen,” “T” is an abbreviation for “tunnelbana,” which in Swedish means “underground” or “subway.”
-The T-Centralen station is the core of the Stockholm Metro; that is, it is the only station in which all of the three lines (Tub1, Tub2, and Tub3) meet.
-As such, it is the subway station with the highest traffic in Stockholm.
+The T-Centralen station is the core of the Stockholm Metro; that means it’s the only station in which all of the three lines (Tub1, Tub2, and Tub3) meet.
+As such, this subway station it’s the one with the highest traffic in Stockholm.

 4. Westfriedhof station light installation by Ingo Maurer – Munich Deutschland

-Munich’s u-bahn subway system only began in 1972, but it has quickly grown into a 98 station system spread across the entire city. because of its young age munich had the advantage of learning from the mistakes of other systems creating spacious and efficient stations.
+Munich’s u-bahn subway system only began in 1972, but it has quickly grown into a 98 station system spread across the entire city.
+Due to its young age Munich had the advantage of learning from the mistakes of other systems creating spacious and efficient stations.
 While the first stations were quite plain, the architecture of its new stations is often quite daring.
-Some stand out stations include the colourful dulferstrasse station designed by Peter Lanz and Jurgen Rauch and Westfriedhof, which features lighting installations by Ingo Mauer.
+Some stand out stations include the colorful dulferstrasse station designed by Peter Lanz and Jurgen Rauch and Westfriedhof, which features lighting installations by Ingo Mauer.

 5. Komsomolskaya Station – Russia

 Located at the intersection of three major rail hubs, this cathedral of trains is the gateway to Russia.
 If the vast dome, portico, Corinthian columns, Baroque details, and chandeliers don’t impress, then the mosaics surely will.
-The eight ceiling mosaics, designed by legendary artist Pavel Korin, depict Russia’s heroes and finest victories.
-(Korin was awarded the Order of Lenin for his work in 1967).
+The eight ceiling mosaics, designed by the legendary artist Pavel Korin, depict Russia’s heroes and finest victories.

 6. Kirovsky Zavod Station – St. Petersburg, Russia